-If children really need to achieve optimal blood levels of 30 ng/ml (~75 nmol/L), then they need at least twice the current recommendation or about 1,200 IU/day of vitamin D. However, two recent studies, which examined over 25 children in each different skin type and sun exposure category, concluded that children need \geq 2,000 IU/day from oral supplements (Maalouf et al. 2008), equivalent UV exposure, or a combination (Hall et al. 2010) to maintain blood levels of 25(OH)D above 75 nmol/L. If children really need \geq 2,000 IU/day, then almost no one in the US can make the needed amount of vitamin D3 from everyday sun exposure all year.
+If children really need to achieve optimal blood levels of 30 ng/mL (~75 nmol/L), then they need at least twice the current recommendation, or about 1,200 IU/day of vitamin D. However, two recent studies, which examined > 25 children in each different skin type and sun exposure category, concluded that children need \geq 2,000 IU/day from oral supplements (Maalouf et al. 2008), equivalent UV exposure, or a combination (Hall et al. 2010) to maintain blood levels of 25(OH)D > 75 nmol/L. If children really need \geq 2,000 IU/day, then almost no one in the United States can make the needed amount of vitamin D3 from everyday sun exposure all year.

-Overall, males go outside somewhat more than females and the youngest age group of children (≤ 5 yr) go outside somewhat more than the other age groups (Godar 2001) so they consequently make a little more vitamin D3, in agreement with the findings of three large recent US studies (Ginde et al. 2009; Looker et al. 2008; Mansbach et al. 2009).
-Children spend approximately 1.6 ± 0.1 h/day (weekdays and weekends averaged) outdoors during the summer (Godar 2001), giving them about two thirds of an MED for a skin type II body exposure (Pope and Godar 2010).
-If the children are Caucasian with skin type II and wear minimal clothing (e.g., wear a diaper, shorts or a bathing suit, or females wear tank or halter tops, or males do not wear a shirt and do wear short shorts), then they can make at least 30% more vitamin D3 (~500 IU/day; results not shown).
-In contrast, if people wear sunscreen with SPF \geq 15, they will make virtually no vitamin D3 (Holick et al. 1995; Matsuoka et al. 1998).
+Overall, males go outside somewhat more than females, and children in the youngest age group (\leq 5 years) go outside somewhat more than do those in the other age groups (Godar 2001), so they make a little more vitamin D3, in agreement with the findings of three recent large U.S. studies (Ginde et al. 2009; Looker et al. 2008; Mansbach et al. 2009).
+Children spend approximately 1.6 \pm 0.1 hr/day (weekdays and weekends averaged) outdoors during the summer (Godar 2001), giving them about two-thirds of an MED for a skin type II body exposure (Pope and Godar 2010).
+If the children are Caucasian with skin type II and wear minimal clothing (e.g., wear a diaper, shorts, or a bathing suit, or females wear tank or halter tops and short shorts, or males do not wear a shirt and wear short shorts), then they can make at least 30% more than the estimated vitamin D_3 (~ 500 IU/day; data not shown).
+In contrast, if people wear sunscreen with SPF \geq 15, they will make virtually no vitamin D_3 (Holick et al. 1995a; Matsuoka et al. 1988).